 To verify that freeing up memory on the virtual machines has improved the workload of the host system and the cluster, you can now examine the status of the host system and cluster.

-You used views and heatmaps to evaluate the status of your objects and identify trends and spikes, and free up capacity for your host system and USA-Cluster.
-To further narrow in on problems, you can examine the other views and heatmaps.
-You can also create your own views and heatmaps.
+You used views and heat maps to evaluate the status of your objects and identify trends and spikes, and free up capacity for your host system and the USA-Cluster.
+To further narrow in on problems, you can examine the other views and heat maps.
+You can also create your own views and heat maps.

 What to do next

-Examine the badge status for the objects in your environment hierarchy to determine which objects are in a critical state, and examine the object relationships to determine whether a problem on one object is affecting one or more other objects.
+Examine the status for the objects in your environment hierarchy to determine which objects are in a critical state.
+Then examine the object relationships to determine whether a problem on one object is affecting one or more other objects.
 See Examine the Environment Relationships.